jacobmills0618/Real-Estate-Sales-in-Hartford-Conneticut/README.md

 - Determine and visualize trends in sale prices and sale amounts
 - Interpret results using historical housing market context
 - Use trend data to predict potential prices and amounts in 2025
+- Develop an analytical report using Power BI

 # 📁 Files & 🔗 Links